 - Total Cycle Time – Total time taken by processing the order from start to finish is the Total Cycle time.
 This parameter determines the overall capacity at which one can process their orders.

-- Machine Uptime – This is the measure of how much time the machine was available for production.
+- Machine Uptime – Machine uptime is a critical factor in maintaining optimal productivity and efficiency on the shop floor.
+This is the measure of how much time the machine was available for production.
 The machine uptime is calculated by deducting the amount of planned and unplanned downtime of the machine to the total time over a period of time.
 This is a good parameter to determine the machines performance and capability to

 - Throughput – The is the measure of units produced over a period of time.
 This gives you an idea of the overall capacity at which you can product the goods.
 This also gives one an indication of the capacity enhancement required.